yankeeinlondon/broccoli-docco/README.md

 docco.document('src');
 ````

 In the example above this would look for all supported document types in the `src` directory and create documentation in the `docs` directory (the default location).
-In this example we simply put in a string representations of the source tree which is fine for single-homed tree's but there's nothing preventing you from targetting multiple homes.

 ## Options